Different Ways To Resistance Train

 lose weight

-Why is muscle mass lean?
+Why is muscle lean?
 Muscles fibres are much thinner and denser than body fat per pound.
-The more lean muscle you have, the higher your metabolism, meaning you require more calories to function day to day (helps you lose weight).
-Plus, more lean muscle means more balance, more strength, and more support for joints.
+Also, the more lean muscle you have, the higher your metabolism, meaning you require more calories to function day to day (helps you lose weight).
+Plus, more lean muscle means more balance, more strength, and more support for joints (less chance of injury).

-Years ago, I used to lift heavy weights.
+Years ago, I used to lift heavy weights with high volumes.
 It wasn’t my favourite way to work out, but I did it because all my fellow trainers did.
-My joints were often sore from the heavy loads, and eventually I received two acute injuries: once in 2002 I sprained a ligament in my low back (left sacroiliac joint) and in 2018 I strained my rotator cuff (left supraspinatus tear).
+My joints were often sore from the heavy loads, and eventually I received two acute injuries: one in 2002 I sprained a ligament in my low back (left sacroiliac joint) and in 2018 I strained my rotator cuff (left supraspinatus tear).
 After the tear, I did what I do best and researched (my old journalism degree coming in handy).
-I found a high quality study demonstrating there are various successful resistance training methods for hypertrophy.
-And while researching for this article, I found a bunch more (linked below).
+I found several high quality studies demonstrating there are various successful resistance training methods for hypertrophy.

-To keep things simple there are three ways to resistance train to increase lean muscle:
+To keep things simple there three standard load/rep ranges for resistance training:

 high load/low reps - lifting super heavy where you can only lift 3-5 repetitions each set